 Fund Accountancy Careers

 Universities, religious institutions, elementary and secondary schools, private foundations, hospitals and charitable organizations are great places for accountants to find work in fund accountancy.
 Federal, state and local governments also retain accountants to manage tax revenues, administrative funds and the financial aspects of public service programs.

 Both the government and nonprofit sectors have experienced significant growth in recent years.
 Naturally, as these sectors grow, they will require additional accountants to manage their funds and financial accounts.
-According to the U.S. Department of Labor, Bureau of Labor Statistics, accountants and auditors are expected to experience faster than average employment growth through 2026.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, accountants and auditors are expected to experience steady job growth through 2029.